GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_2.md

 ## 1.0 Overview

-- This is **part two** of three sessions designed to be delivered in a virtual group setting
+- This is **part two** of four sessions designed to be delivered in a virtual group setting
 - This can also be worked through at a self-directed pace outside of workshop sessions
 - The material is meant for those with little or no experience with Linux, but can be helpful for intermediate users as well